farrukh-ahm/kitchen-assistant/README.md

     - All the contents of the app was written by the developer.
   - ### Acknowledgement:
     - Code institute for the deployment terminal
-    - My Mentor for continuous helpful feedback.
+    - My Mentor, Martina Terlevic, for her continuous helpful feedback.
     - Tutor support at Code Institute for their support.